 Chapter 2 Hosting Concepts

 To better understand this book, you will need to first gain a general understanding about how web applications are hosted.
 This includes: domains and networking, website technologies, servers, and hosting environments.
+It is key to get a general grasp of these concepts as this is how your Shiny application will be shared and made accessible to others.

 Imagine accessing a Shiny application on the Internet.
 At a high level, you visit the application by clicking a link or typing a URL in the browser.
 By visiting the application, the browser performs operations related to domains and networking to serve you the application.
 The application itself is run in the browser with website technologies.
 The actual data of the application is hosted on a server that has a hosting environment catered to the Shiny application.